EMMS committee members

 Martin Tuffs firstname.lastname@example.org

 Martin has worked at Rolls-Royce in Derby since 1998 firstly as a Materials Engineer.
-His current role includes delivering product improvements within Manufacturing Technology utilising forming techniques and working closely with the Advanced Forming Research Centre in Renfrew, Scotland.
+His current role in Manufacturing Technology includes developing products for aerospace applications utilising forming techniques and working closely with the Advanced Forming Research Centre in Renfrew, Scotland.
 He gained his PhD in Materials at Leeds University investigating the superplastic deformation response of titanium alloys.
 He has been a committee member of EMMS since 2001 and is a former honorary secretary.